UNDERGRADUATE ADMISSION REQUIREMENTS:

 Persons interested in applying for admission must have a bachelor’s degree, equivalent to a US 4 year degree, from an accredited university with a minimum grade point average of 3.0 on a 4.0 scale, or its equivalent.

-In order to fulfill the requirements for application, the following materials should be received by January 1 to the addresses indicated.
+In order to fulfill the requirements for application, the following materials should be received by the addresses indicated.

 - One completed online application (requires credit card fee payment)